gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

     <a href="https://github.com/gorohoroh/rider-visual-studio-asp.net-core-fundamentals/commit/1ece66e0bc1ca897d0cd7d0e161427633b580462">Commit
         link</a></p>

-<h2>Styling views with bootstrap</h2>
+<h2>Styling views with Bootstrap</h2>

 <h3>Observations: Visual Studio :yellow_heart:</h3>
-<p>Adding bootstrap classes to various elements across Razor views and layouts.
+<p>Adding Bootstrap classes to various elements across Razor views and layouts.
 Visual Studio's code
-    completion isn't helpful at all (suggests certain bootstrap classes but they aren't what I need every single time - this is probably hippie completion for class names that were already used).</p>
+    completion isn't helpful at all (suggests certain Bootstrap classes but they aren't what I need every single time - this is probably hippie completion for class names that were already used).</p>

 <h3>Observations: Rider :yellow_heart:</h3>
-<p>Adding bootstrap classes to various elements across Razor views and layouts.
+<p>Adding Bootstrap classes to various elements across Razor views and layouts.
 Completion is unhelpful, too, and as in
     Visual Studio, it's probably hippie completion.
 I assume that these problems are related to the way <em>bootstrap.css</em>
     is referenced in <em>_Layout.cshtml</em>.
 </p>